khoipro/wpstarter/README.md

 # WPStarter

 A Webpack WordPress Starter Theme for Gutenberg development with webpack, browsersync and SASS support.
+I'd like to keep a simple flow.
+As **#Gutenberg** ideas, I just try to bring as much as backend style will bring the same frontend style to match "what you see is what you get" (WYSIWYG).

+Some of my code was taken from my older #WordPress base theme - [wpbase](https://github.com/khoipro/wpbase).
+This project was used with `gulpfile.js`, `livereload ` extension.

 - Author: [khoipro](https://twitter.com/khoiprodotcom)
 - License: GPL v3